 If a federal immigration or local law enforcement official contacts a Goucher employee requesting information about a student, the employee must adhere to FERPA and contact the Office of the General Counsel for further guidance.

 What if a government agent comes to campus and requests to see a student or asks for documents about a student?

 Employees should follow these steps:

-- If a valid warrant has been presented for arrest of a community member, absent exigent circumstances, Goucher will inform the community member of the warrant or court order and escort such person to the Office of Public Safety to meet with the agent.
+- If a valid warrant has been presented for arrest of a community member, absent exigent circumstances, Goucher will inform the community member of the warrant or court order and escort such person to the Office of Campus Safety to meet with the agent.
 This is Goucher’s operating procedure when a warrant is presented for any reason, not only in situations involving an undocumented student.

 - If a valid warrant, subpoena, or court order has not been presented, Goucher will not provide information from education records to the government agent.

 What is the protocol of the college’s Office of Campus Safety concerning questioning and apprehending individuals based upon immigration status?